 Can agents or facilitating parties be held liable for bribery offences and if so, under what circumstances?

 Yes, under the Criminal Law, the use of an intermediary to facilitate a bribe is prohibited.
-Proposed amendments to the Anti-unfair Competition Law include the imposition of liability for bribes paid through third parties.
+Amendments to the Anti-unfair Competition Law include liability for bribes paid through certain third parties.

 Can foreign companies be prosecuted for corruption in your jurisdiction?